roxk/idlgen/README.md

 Only public, protected* members are reflected.
 Private members are never reflected.
 If you have member functions that should be pubic but not included in idl, add `wirnt::author::ignore = {}` in the parameter.

 *Protected members are only declared as protected in idl if the runtime class is `unsealed`.
+Otherwise, it's ignore in idl.

 ### Notes